EllocentLabs/smart-cookies-test/README.md

 This file includes custom CSS.

 **How to run**
-1. Update your firebase config in this file - https://github.com/EllocentLabs/smart-cookies-test/blob/master/smart-cookies-frontend/index.html#L32
-2. Open index.html in the browser
+1. Open index.html in the browser
-3. You can upadte the video url at here https://github.com/EllocentLabs/smart-cookies-test/blob/master/smart-cookies-video-app/app.js#L4
+2. You can upadte the video url at here https://github.com/EllocentLabs/smart-cookies-test/blob/master/smart-cookies-video-app/app.js#L4
-4. You can update the Time to pause the video at here https://github.com/EllocentLabs/smart-cookies-test/blob/master/smart-cookies-video-app/app.js#L6
+3. You can update the Time to pause the video at here https://github.com/EllocentLabs/smart-cookies-test/blob/master/smart-cookies-video-app/app.js#L6

 # smart-cookies-frontend